cire-thk/BifacialSimu/Readme.md

 If, however, any error messages have occured or the simulation doesn't complete please refer to the [Troubleshooting](#troubleshooting) section found later in this document.
 ***

+## Standard Tests
+You can find standard test in the following folder:
+> BifacialSimu_src\Tests

+Running those tests, you are able to test the most important functions of BifacialSimu.

 ## GUI